-Tim Moser begins his second season with the Rams after a very successful stretch at Alaska Anchorage.
+Tim Moser begins his third season with the Rams after a very successful stretch at Alaska Anchorage.
 As head coach at UAA, Tim Moser elevated the Seawolf program among the elite in NCAA Division II women's basketball.

 In Moser's tenure, only two other D-II women's programs posted as many victories as the Seawolves and none were ranked in the WBCA/ESPN Top 25 Coaches' Poll for as many consecutive weeks (81).
 The Seawolves dropped no lower than No. 19 over a 5-year span (2007-12) - the only club in D-II to make that claim.